 This course covers network, hierarchical, and relational databases.
 Emphasis is placed on database organization, design and use of database management systems, and data description languages.
 Prerequisite: CS 205.
-Credit, 3 hours
+Credit, 3 hours.

-CS 306 Programming IV: Advanced Programming
+CS 306 Visual Programming

-This course covers advanced programming techniques using state-of-the-art languages.
-Topics include interaction with databases, operating systems, and application programs.
+This course covers interaction with databases, operating systems, and application programs.
 A specific language such as Visual Basic will be emphasized.
-Prerequisite: CS 205.
+Prerequisite: CS 105.
 Credit, 3 hours.